sergei-mironov/reprep/README.md

 This repository contains technical surveys on various topics.
 The notes are formatted as literate Latex documents and evaluated with the [Litrepl](https://github.com/sergei-mironov/litrepl) tool.
-The helper LLM model used in these writings was communicated using the [aicli](https://github.com/sergei-mironov/aicli) interpreter.
+The assistant LLM model employed in these writings was accessed via the [aicli](https://github.com/sergei-mironov/aicli) interpreter.

 <!--